wziz/CarND-Traffic-Sign-Classifier_Project/writeup.md

 |             Turn left ahead			              | Turn left ahead			|

-The Model got on these five images an accuracy of 100%.
+As the accuracy of test set is 94%, the Model got on these five images an even better accuracy of 100%.
 Actually the model got these results with high confidence:
 * the top 5 predictions and probabilities for the traffic sign "Priority Road":
   * Priority road, probility: 100.0%
   * End of all speed and passing limits, probility: 2.0944403361383548e-16%